robblovell/TheOath/README.md

 Vandalizing bystander property, breaking windows or spraying graffiti does not help a cause because the object of the protest will use that as an excuse to discount its message.
 Vandalism will be used as an excuse to respond with disproportionate force which endangers the protest.
 Vandalism will be seen as violence by many bystanders.
 One exception is vandalism of symbols of oppression.

+Throwing things at police, military or anyone will be seen as an act of violence and will be responded to with disproportionate force.
+Throwing any projectile will be seen as an act of violence even if it is non-lethal.
+Water bottles, rocks, eggs, fireworks, shoes and other like objects can hurt someone if they hit them in unfortunate ways.
+One exception is glitter or soap bubbles which can’t be construed as violent.

+Weapons must not be brought to a protest because it enables violence whether that weapon is used defensively or offensively.
+Do not bring a weapon to a protest, no guns, knives, batons or any instrument that can be used to hurt someone.
+A weapon is not a means of defence, it is a temptation to use violence.

+Stopping violence around the protest helps people stay focused on what is important: staying non-violent.
+This must be done in a non-violent way.
+Help each other to quell anger and respond with love so that the message of the protest will be heard.

 Being a witness to the protest helps to bring the protest’s message to a wider audience and gain the sympathy of potential allies.
-The protest will be understood if violence is met with love and mentorship by example over time.
+The protest will be understood if violence is met with love and by example over time.

-When we become emotional it is more difficult to control ourselves.
-We must not respond to violence with violence, even when feeling angry or fearful.
-We must stand if we can, run to protect ourselves if we must, or remove ourselves if we cannot control our actions.
-If we feel self righteous we will feel we have an excuse for retribution.
-But, we should not take that path because it hurts the cause.

-By listening to the leaders of the protest, you can coordinate with protest activities and help communicate a coherent and clear message.
-The first responsibility of the protest and protesters is to communicate to bystanders what the problem is and what remedy is required.

-Eating and sleeping before attending a protest will help to control feelings of anger.
-The human body is built to short circuit the brain in dangerous situations and will create the desire for violence.
-This short circuit becomes more sensitive as we become tired and hungry.

-Help people who are hurt only if you are coming to help from a place of certainty, safety and knowledge of your surroundings and of the risk you are taking.
-Helping the hurt will keep people healthy so that they can continue to participate.
 <br><br>
 <br><br>
 <br><br>